 These have to be some of the most odious musicians today simply for their terrible antics and unflattering music to back it up.

 She came to light in 2011 with "Friday", a glorified turd that somehow spread and garnered her international success.

-When asked ‘how much did you alter or auto-tune [Black’s] voice?’.
-The engineer replied, “actually, not that much.”
-This much is pretty apparent.
+When asked 'how much did you alter or auto-tune [Black's] voice?'.
+The engineer replied, "actually, not that much."
+That much is pretty apparent.

 This is a kid that I might respect little once he grows a bit taller than the girls in his video.
 But until then I can not manage this kid.

 His song 'Yummy', is catchy, we have to admit.
 But man, it took him all of puberty to come up with a single good song?
 How did this kid get popular?
 Oh right, YouTube star (rolls eyes).

 Bieber isn't the worst pop artist ever, however, he is one of the more overrated ones out there today.
 We shouldn't be mad at him, we should be mad at ourselves for letting this music get out of our hands.

 Miley Cyrus officially needs to go away.
 She is a decent singer and actor (the Black Mirror episode she starred in was pretty good in our opinion.
 Although that had mostly to do that she was covering a 'Nine-Inch-Nails' song, and doesn't really give her much credit).